sudosoph/docs/content/implement-section-io-magento-2.md

 ### 1) Change DNS and Go Live!

-To go live with Varnish and your section.io application, you will need to change a DNS record to point to section.io.
+To go live with Varnish Cache and your section.io application, you will need to change a DNS record to point to section.io.
 Detailed instructions can be found [here](https://www.section.io/docs/change-dns/#dns-hosting-with-your-current-provider).
 You can also find more information from your hosting provider as to where to go to make this change.
 Once you have made the change, you can click verify to see if the change was successful and traffic is currently flowing through section.io.

 ## Using the CLI